-In March 2023 TT biodiversity team discussed ways of extending the community awareness of the Mini Meadow project.
+In March 2023 the Transition Tattenhall biodiversity team discussed ways of extending the community awareness of the Mini Meadow project.
 The suggestion to involve the local school evolved.
-Jenny organised the clearing of the raised bed in the School Memorial garden, which had never on been used.
+Jenny Thompson organised the clearing of the raised bed in the School Memorial garden, which had never on been used.
 Bulbs that were sprouting in bags were planted in pots.
-Dan Jenner (teacher), Early Year’s Foundation Stage (EYFS ) staff, JT and FW hold meetings.
+Dan Jenner (teacher), Early Year’s Foundation Stage (EYFS ) staff, Jenny and Fiona Wilson hold meetings.
 The project begins!

 Meetings were held with the Early Year’s staff to create a Mini Meadow plot in their outdoor space.
 Jenny and Fiona created three plots.
 With funding from Transition Tattenhall (TT), mixed annual wildflower seeds were scattered by Nursery and Reception children one very wet April day.